Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 Touching their stuff – ask that anything loose is removed from the vehicle, this includes personal items, clothing and any cash or valuables which may be in the vehicle – if you’ve asked for it to be removed and they can’t find it afterwards (especially valuables such as money or earrings if it gets sucked up into a vacuum cleaner) you’ve given them the opportunity to head off the issue, and absolved yourself of technical responsibility.

-Disclamers – for us, the big one here is child seats.
-We always advise removing them to clean underneath fully – even cleaning the child seat itself – but leave the responsibility of reinstalling to the owner and replace the seat in an obviously incorrect fashion, such as upside down – so that they have to install them properly themselves.
+Disclaimers – for us, the big one here is child seats.
+We always advise removing them to clean underneath fully – even cleaning the child seat itself – but leave the responsibility of reinstalling to the owner and replacing the seat in an obviously incorrect fashion, such as upside down – so that they have to install them properly themselves.
 They know how it fits, and you don’t want the accusation of endangering occupants on the off chance you fit it incorrectly.
-This could extend to rear seat screens, seatbelt guides, anything that requires correct fitting and could be damaged if fitted incorrectly.
+This could extend to rear seat screens, seatbelt guides, or anything that requires correct fitting and could be damaged if fitted incorrectly.

 Pre-work Signature – there’s no point in marking damage before you start, then telling them after you’ve finished.
 A signature at this point accepts the discovered damage, confirms the work you’re about to do and the price they’ll pay, and allows you to snap away as you go.